AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 ### Set up a dataset

 With your schema, you have defined your data model.
-You now have to define the construct to store and manage that data.
-This is done through datasets.
+You now have to define the construct to store and manage that data by using datasets.

 To set up your dataset: